timhintay/AWS-SAA-C03-Notes/README.md

 - Unlimited number of Objects
 - Name is globally unique
 - All objects are stored within the bucket at the same level.
+- 3 - 63 characters, all lower case, no underscores
+- Start with a lowercase letter or a number
+- 100 soft limit, 1000 hard limit per account

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.